LinkedIn Recommendation Widget for Websites - Poper

 LinkedIn recommendation widget for personal brand sites.

-Embed your LinkedIn recommendations and endorsements on consulting, freelance, coaching, and agency sites.
+Embed your LinkedIn recommendations on consulting, freelance, coaching, and agency sites.
 Manual import workflow because LinkedIn closed the recommendation API in 2015.
-Honest, ships fast.
+Honest manual setup.

 No credit card required